richfelker/musl-cross-make/README.md

 Most of the real magic takes place in litecross.
-It begins by setting up symlinks to all the source trees provided to it by the caller, then builds a combined "src_toolchain" directory of symlinks that combines the contents of the top-level gcc and binutils source trees and symlinks to gmp, mpc, and mpfr.
+It begins by setting up symlinks to all the source trees provided to it by the caller, then builds a combined `src_toolchain` directory of symlinks that combines the contents of the top-level gcc and binutils source trees and symlinks to gmp, mpc, and mpfr.
 One configured invocation them configures all the GNU toolchain components together in a manner that